-Heytesbury Primary School
+Heytesbury C of E Primary School

 What is an information report?

 In line with the Special Educational Needs and Disability Code of Practice 2015, all schools have a duty to publish information on their website about the implementation of the policy for children with Special Educational Needs (SEN).